HMS Sabrina (1806): Service

 In October 1810 Sabrina escorted a convoy of transport ships from Oporto to Lisbon, transferring about 4000 French prisoners that Colonel Trant's raid captured at Coimbra.

 Sabrina Island: During June and July 1811 a volcanic eruption in the sea formed a new island off São Miguel Island.
 Commander Tillard went ashore on 4 July and claimed the island for Great Britain, naming it Sabrina Island.
 He later wrote a description of what he had seen and done for the Philosophical Transactions of the Royal Society.
 The claiming of the island gave rise to considerable diplomatic wrangling that proved moot when the island subsided into the sea a few months later.

 In November 1811 Captain the Honourable William Walpole took command and sailed Sabrina for Portugal on 19 November.
-On 30 December Sabrina and captured Princess de Beira (or Princess Beira).
+On 30 December Sabrina and captured Princesa da Beira (or Princess Beira).
 A prize money notice, however, names Tillard as captain of Sabrina, which is inconsistent with Walpole having replaced Tillard in November.

 On 13 January 1812, Sabrina and Vesta captured the slave schooner Pepe off the coast of Africa.
 (Note: A first class share of the prize money for Pepe and the bounty for slaves captured on Princess de Beira was worth £404 6s 7½d.
 A sixth-class share, that of an ordinary seaman, was worth £6 9s 11½d.
 However, £401 was retained by to meet expenses arising from appeals re the case of the Princess de Beira.
 Unfortunately, the prize agent, Henry Abbott, went bankrupt.
 It was not until May 1835 that a final dividend was paid from his estate.
 The Navy List also gives the date of capture for Pepe as 13 June 1812. a first class share of the final payment for Princess de Beira was worth £41 5s 6d; a sixth-class share was worth 33s 2¼d.
 A first-class share of the final payment for Pepe was worth £9 18s 9d; a sixth class share was worth 3s 2¼d.)